lukambadovitch/MSc_Robotics_Project/README.md

 ### Implementation
 The control law is computed in the ```turtlebot_follower``` node which can be found in the ```visual_servoing_prj``` directory.
 In this file we subscribe to the ```/object_position``` topic published by the ```visp_auto_tracker``` package to extract the coordinates of the detected points on the QR-tag and the output velocity is published to ```/cmd_vel``` on the turtlebot.

-By executing the following line of code we are able to perform the visual servoing with the turtlebot (Run this command on the turtlebot).
+By executing the following line of code we are able to perform the visual servoing with the turtlebot (Run this command on the turtlebot through ```ssh```).

 ```
     $ roslaunch visual_servoing_prj kinect_visp.launch
 ```
 ## Outcomes
-Both Navigation and Fine Positioning can be performed sequentially by executing the following line of code (Run this command on the turtlebot through ssh).
+Both Navigation and Fine Positioning can be performed sequentially by executing the following line of code (Run this command on the turtlebot through ```ssh```).

 ```
     $ roslaunch visual_servoing_prj turtlebot_follower.launch